Pre-college health and medical field program prepares youth

 Collaboration around a pre-college program in the health and medical field can have positive, long-term impacts on careers.

-From July 8-20, 2012, a program for students interested in pursuing a career in the health and medical field will take place at Michigan State University (MSU) in the College of Osteopathic Medicine, called OsteoCHAMPS.
+From July 8-16, 2017, a program for students interested in pursuing a career in the health and medical field will take place at Michigan State University (MSU) in the College of Osteopathic Medicine, called OsteoCHAMPS.
 Eligible students are entering their junior or senior year in high school, have an interest in the health careers, and have a financial sponsor or are able to self-pay.
-The cost of the program is $2,000.